Saint Barnabas on the Desert: History

 While continuing to conduct services in the Main Street location, the parish began raising funds for a permanent structure to be built on the donated property.
 Part of the Arizona Missionary Jurisdiction, the church was granted parish status by Bishop Arthur Barksdale Kinsolving II on November 1, 1955 (All Saints Day).
 On May 2, 1958, the church was officially incorporated in the state of Arizona.
 Later that year, the Missionary District officially became a Diocese of the Episcopal Church.
 In September 1959 Henry B. Getz became the rector of the parish.
 In 1959, the design and construction of the new church building was awarded to T.S.
 Montgomery.
 In September 1960 it was announced that the parish had accepted the conceptual drawings for the church complex to be built on their 10-acre parcel.
 The design included four buildings.
-A 460-seat main sanctuary, a 60-seat chapel, and offices would occupy the main building; a meeting hall with kitchen facilities would be a second building, with the remaining two buildings named Education Buildings A & B housing classroom and small meeting rooms.
+A 460-seat main sanctuary, a 60-seat chapel, and offices would occupy the main building; a meeting hall with kitchen facilities would be a second building, with the remaining two buildings housing 24 classroom and small meeting rooms.
 The estimated cost of construction was $456,950.
-Construction on the current sanctuary, along with the chapel, offices and education building B began in 1960, with the official ground breaking occurring on December 4.
+The sanctuary's original design contains rhythmic columns and arches, a high ceiling and a raised circular altar.
+Construction on the current sanctuary, along with the chapel, offices and one of the two 12 room education buildings began in 1960, with the official ground breaking occurring on December 4.
 It was undertaken by the Redden Construction Company of Phoenix.
 Construction was completed the following year and the first service in the present sanctuary was held on September 11, 1961.
 On November 12, 1961, all the new buildings were dedicated.
 The sanctuary was "originally designed to have the acoustic properties of larger cathedrals".
 1961 also saw the creation of the Church's "Memorial Acceptance and Fine Arts" committee (MAFA).
 Composed of between seven and nine congregation members with fine arts interests, the committee is responsible for approving all religious items, artwork, and decorations for the church.
 The first work commissioned and completed was a baptismal font, designed by Paradise Valley artists, Allen Ditson and Lee Porzio.

 When the church installed its new organ in 1962, the notable American organist, Richard Purvis, flew into Scottsdale to perform the dedication ceremony.
-The parish hall, now called Hutton Hall, was added to the church's campus in 1964, the fallowing year John H. Parke became rector.
+The parish hall, originally known as The Great Hall now called Hutton Hall, was built in 1964 for a cost of $123,900.
+Each member of the vestry pledged $10,000 toward construction and signed a note to serve as collateral to secure the mortgage.
+The fallowing year John H. Parke became rector.